Roblox/creator-docs/content/en-us/scripting/scripts.md

 - `local module = {}` creates an empty [table](../luau/tables.md).
 - `return module` returns the table and its members to any script that imports the `Class.ModuleScript`.

-`Class.ModuleScript` objects return one value that can be any [data type](/reference/engine/datatypes) except for `nil`.
-You can execute arbitrary code in a `Class.ModuleScript`, but you only need to return what you need in other scripts.

 The following example module script returns a `getPickupBonus` function in the `PickupManager` table: